Percapio/Crypto-Challenge/README.md

 # Crypto Challenge
 _work in progress..._
 ### Objective
-* To instill basic understanding of cryptography through writing code and explaining the learning process by exploring algorithms related to the problem and its foundations
+* To instill basic understanding of cryptography through writing code and explaining the learning process by exploring algorithms related to the problem, its foundations, and basic fundamental tools needed
 * All functions written in JavaScript ES5/ES6
 * Explanations simplified as much as theoretically possible